-- Biopsy performed (indications for biopsy = severe proteinuria, hypertension, abnormal renal function of a FH of renal disease) – 52
+- Biopsy performed (indications for biopsy = severe proteinuria, hypertension, abnormal renal function of a family history of renal disease) – 52

-- Thin glomerular bsaement membrane nephropathy (benign condition) on biopsy – 33
+- Thin glomerular basement membrane nephropathy (benign condition) on biopsy – 33

 - Other defined pathology on biopsy – 16